infinity-next/infinity-next/README.md

 You should now have a `/test/` board.
 The admin account will be named `Admin`.

+## Adding WebSockets
+WebSockets will play an increasingly important part of the software as they increase the responsiveness of the entire application.
+It is suggested to set it up, though it is somewhat complicated.

+1. Install [Supervisor](https://laravel.com/docs/7.x/queues#supervisor-configuration) to run `artisan queue:work redis`.
+Example in `docs/supervisor.txt`.
+2. Install [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server) by running `npm install -g laravel-echo-server` or `yarn global add laravel-echo-server`.
+3. Run `laravel-echo-server config` and generate a `laravel-echo-server.json`.
+    * You must be using Redis and you must make sure the Redis configuration matches exactly.
+    * Ensure the hostname matches exactly or events will not be sent to connected users.
+    * I suggest using the `docs/nginx.txt` configuration with a `/socket.io` proxy pass to the server instead of exposing it directly.
+4. Run `laravel-echo-server start`.
+This does not launch as a daemon, so consider using a program like `screen` to keep it running without a terminal attached.

+Further documentation about [Laravel Queues](https://laravel.com/docs/7.x/queues) and [Laravel Broadcasting](https://laravel.com/docs/7.x/broadcasting) can be found in the official Laravel documentation.

 # License
 Infinity Next is distributed under the [AGPL 3.0](http://choosealicense.com/licenses/agpl-3.0/).